Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Conclusions

 A fundamental aspect of this approach is that I learn the wave function itself rather than directly predicting observables such as cross sections or $S$-matrix elements.
 The wave function is the most fundamental quantum mechanical object in scattering theory, encoding the complete information about the collision process.
 From a single predicted wave function, one can extract phase shifts, $S$-matrix elements, elastic and reaction cross sections, and any other scattering observable, all while preserving the internal consistency of quantum mechanics.
 This is in contrast to approaches that directly fit observables, which would require separate models for each quantity and offer no access to the underlying quantum state.

 The wave function accuracy translates directly to accurate scattering observables.
 The $S$-matrix elements extracted from the predicted wave functions reproduce both the absorption pattern ($|S_l|$) and phase shifts across all partial waves.
-The resulting elastic scattering angular distributions, $d\sigma/d\sigma_{\text{Ruth}}$ for protons and $d\sigma/d\Omega$ for neutrons, match the Numerov reference calculations within a few percent, capturing diffraction patterns spanning more than four orders of magnitude.
-Importantly, the network extrapolates successfully to nuclei not included in training (\nuc{24}{Mg}, \nuc{63}{Cu}, \nuc{184}{W}), with errors comparable to in-sample predictions.
-This demonstrates that the model has learned the physics encoded in the optical potential rather than memorizing target-specific patterns.
+The resulting elastic scattering angular distributions, $d\sigma/d\sigma_{\text{Ruth}}$ for protons and $d\sigma/d\Omega$ for neutrons, match the Numerov reference calculations within a few percent over most of the angular range, with larger deviations (10--20\%, reaching $\sim$50\% at the deepest minima) at backward angles where coherent cancellations among partial waves amplify small phase errors.
+The predictions capture diffraction patterns spanning more than four orders of magnitude.
+Importantly, the network generalizes successfully to nuclei not included in training (\nuc{24}{Mg}, \nuc{63}{Cu}, \nuc{184}{W}), with errors comparable to in-sample predictions.
+This demonstrates that the model has captured the functional relationship between the KD02-generated inputs and the Numerov solutions rather than memorizing target-specific patterns.

 The success of this approach offers several physical insights.
 First, the effectiveness of the phase-space coordinate $\rho = kr$ reveals that scattering wave functions possess a universal structure when viewed in the natural units of the de Broglie wavelength.
 This is a direct manifestation of the scale invariance inherent in quantum mechanics: the oscillatory behavior of the wave function is determined by the ratio of the local momentum to the asymptotic momentum, not by absolute length scales.
-The network exploits this universality to generalize across a factor of 4.5 in energy with a single set of parameters.
+The network exploits this universality to generalize across a factor of 4.5 in de Broglie wavelength with a single set of parameters.

-Second, the successful extrapolation to nuclei outside the training set (\nuc{24}{Mg}, \nuc{63}{Cu}, \nuc{184}{W}) provides evidence that the global optical model contains a deeper universality than might be apparent from its empirical parameterization.
-The network has evidently learned the smooth dependence of the potential on mass number $A$ and the resulting systematic trends in wave function behavior, suggesting that the KD02 parameterization captures genuine physical regularities rather than merely fitting isolated data points.
+Second, the successful generalization to nuclei outside the training set provides evidence that the network has learned the smooth dependence of the scattering solution on target mass and charge as encoded in the KD02 parameterization.
+I emphasize that this validates the network as an emulator of the Numerov solver with KD02 input; comparison with experimental data, which would test the adequacy of the optical model itself, is beyond the scope of this proof-of-concept study.